h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-python-runtime/scoring-pipeline-deployment-in-python-runtime.md

 ![http-client-get-scores](assets/http-client-get-scores.jpg)

 This classification output is the interactive and batch scoring done for our Hydraulic System cooling condition.
 You should receive classification probabilities for `cool_cond_y.3`, `cool_cond_y.20`, and `cool_cond_y.100`.
-The 3 means the Hydraulic cooler is close to operating at total failure, 20 means it is operating at reduced efficiency, and 100 means it is operating at full efficiency.
+The `3` means the Hydraulic cooler is close to operating at total failure, `20` means it is operating at reduced efficiency, and `100` means it is operating at full efficiency.

 ### Get Predictions using Remote HTTP Client
 Alternatively, we will use a remote HTTP client to connect to the HTTP server on port 9090 to get a prediction, feature column names, and Shapley values from the Python Scoring Pipeline.

-Let’s use the remote HTTP client to do interactive scoring, so we will get the classification for the Hydraulic System cooling condition for an individual row.
+Let’s use the remote HTTP client to do interactive scoring to get the classification for the Hydraulic System cooling condition for an individual row.
 Open another terminal from your local machine, run the following command:

 ```bash
 curl http://$H2O_DAI_SCORING_INSTANCE:9090/rpc --header "Content-Type: application/json" --data @- <<EOF